howardginsburg/Cosmos-Task-Demo/readme.md

 8. Specify Time to Live as On(no default) on the TaskItem collection.
 9. Create a TaskViews collection with 'id' as the partition and database shared units.
 10. Rename sample.settings.json to local.settings.json and place it in the directory of the version you want to run (ie v2 or v3 folder) add replace 'CosmosDBConnection' with you Cosmos account connection string.
+11. Open the project (.csproj) of the v2 or v3 demo you want to run.
-11. Run the project.
+12. Run the project.
 The local Functions runtime will run and give you the urls for your functions.

 ### Test Flow
 1. Run http://localhost:7071/api/UpdateTask passing in the vacation payload task above.
 Copy the guid that is returned in the response.
 Using the Data Explorer in Cosmos, you will see the task is created in the TaskItem collection, and three materialized views created in the TaskViews collection.